Hierarchical Fault Detection and Diagnosis for Transformer Architectures: DEFault++ : Hierarchical Diagnostic Technique

+The fault categories and root causes in our benchmark identify \emph{where} a fault originates.
+They do not, however, explain how the effects of a fault can propagate to other transformer components.
+For example, a QKV projection fault can change the projection output and then affect attention scores, attention weights, and the residual stream.
+To represent these dependency paths, we define the \emph{Fault Propagation Graph (FPG)}, a directed graph whose nodes are transformer components and whose edges represent data-flow dependencies (\cref{fig:defaultpp_fpg}).
+The FPG is deterministic because it follows the transformer computation graph.
+Each edge marks a possible path through which a fault can affect another component.
+The magnitude and representation of that effect can still change as it passes through learned transformations and operations such as softmax, LayerNorm, and activation functions.

+We define the FPG as $\mathcal{G} = (\mathcal{V}, \mathcal{E})$.
+Each node $v \in \mathcal{V}$ represents a transformer component.
+Residual connections and LayerNorm appear separately for the attention and FFN sublayers.
+Decoder architectures also include a KV cache node.
+Each directed edge $(v_i, v_j) \in \mathcal{E}$ marks a dependency derived from the forward equations, residual structure, or autoregressive state reuse.

+We derive the edges by analyzing the transformer's forward and backward equations, which yield seven dependency mechanisms (\cref{fig:defaultpp_fpg}).
+We write $\delta x$ for a small change to a variable $x$, and each mechanism below describes how such a change moves from one component to another. \begin{enumerate}[nosep] \item \textbf{M1: Forward sequential propagation.} If $B = f(A)$, then a change in $A$ can change $B$ according to $\delta B = (\partial f / \partial A)\, \delta A$.
+This mechanism captures the main forward path through embeddings, attention computation, residual connections, LayerNorm, FFN, and the output head.

-\item \textbf{M2: Simultaneous propagation.} QKV projections feed both score computation (via $Q, K$) and attention output (via $V$) simultaneously.
-A single projection fault therefore perturbs scores and values at the same time.
-In decoders, $K$ and $V$ additionally enter the cache.
+\item \textbf{M2: Simultaneous propagation.} QKV projections feed both score computation (via $Q, K$) and attention output (via $V$).
+A single projection fault can therefore affect scores and values at the same time.
+In decoders, $K$ and $V$ also enter the cache.

-\item \textbf{M3: Residual bypass.} In $h = x + \text{MHA}(x)$, a perturbation $\delta x$ appears in $h$ with unit gain through the skip path.
-The skip connection therefore carries any change at $x$ to the residual output even when the sublayer transformation reduces it, although subsequent normalization may reshape it.
+\item \textbf{M3: Residual bypass.} In $h = x + \text{MHA}(x)$, the skip path carries changes in $x$ directly to the residual output.
+Later normalization steps can still adjust the magnitude or representation of the propagated change.

 \item \textbf{M4: Cross-layer propagation.} The residual stream provides repeated identity paths across stacked layers~\citep{roquet2024cross}.
-A change at layer $\ell$ can therefore reach later representations, although intervening normalization and nonlinear operations may reduce or reshape it.
+A change at layer $\ell$ can therefore reach later representations, although intermediate normalization and nonlinear operations may reduce or reshape it.

-\item \textbf{M5: Backward pass propagation.} A fault that changes the loss $\mathcal{L}$ can change $\partial \mathcal{L} / \partial \theta_i$ for parameters whose computation contributes to that loss term, which can affect weight updates across multiple components during training.
+\item \textbf{M5: Backward pass propagation.} A fault that changes the loss $\mathcal{L}$ can change $\partial \mathcal{L} / \partial \theta_i$ for parameters whose computation contributes to that loss, which can affect weight updates across multiple components during training.